shippy/shippy.github.io/src/content/homepage/index.md

   subtitle: Podcasts
   title: Sometimes, I...<br> host and appear on podcasts
   description: >
-    I love engaging in deep conversations about data, technology, and other topics that spark curiosity.
+    I love engaging in deep conversations about data, AI, and other topics that spark curiosity.
 Listen to my latest episode or explore all podcast appearances.
   image: "/images/home/simon-2.webp"
   link:
     label: View All Podcasts